Domain 5 — Identity and Access Management

 - Federation Assurance Level or FAL: Refers to the strength of an assertion in a federated environment

 SAML defines an XML framework.
 It focuses on authentication (and some authorization).

 User or Principal

 OAuth enables a 3rd-party application to obtain controlled access to an HTTP service.
 It focuses on authorization.
-This is what happens if you point your browser to Pinterest, and it offers the ability to sign in with your Google or Facebook credentials.
+This is what happens if you point your browser to Pinterest or Instagram, and that site offers the ability to sign in with your Google or Facebook credentials.
 Exam questions will probably focus on cases where social media is involved.

 Also know about OpenID and WS-Federation.

 SAML and WS-Federation are more commonly used within an enterprise.